sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 So many times he had agreed on "Favor composition over inheritance" while discussing with other developers.
 Until now it was just a good slogan but he never really have build something according this principle.
 So an empty Adapter is the fundament.
 ViewTypes are the reusable components (Lego pieces).

-So Joe started to define reusable Lego pieces called `NewsTeaserAdapterDelegate` and `PedFoodTipAdapterDelegate`:
+So Joe started to define the reusable Lego pieces like `NewsTeaserAdapterDelegate` and `PedFoodTipAdapterDelegate`:

 {% highlight java %}
 public class NewsTeaserAdapterDelegate {